alanwill/cfn-core/README.md

 * Attaches a Virtual Private Gateway for private connectivity via VPN or Direct Connect and enables route table propogation
 * Creates and configures a route table for internal subnets and another for internet subnets
 * Tags all resources according to the values passed in via parameters
+* Creates a bastion instance to limit SSH access when connecting to application instances

 You have complete control of the CIDRs that govern each subnet so this template can be used to provision a network of virtually any size.